 Anxiety.
-As a nurse no one wants to talk about it but it’s something many healthcare professionals carry it around with them.
-Adding staff shortages and the demands from patients and relatives, anxiety can make it almost debilitating at times and it can hinder your job performance as well.
+As a nurse, no one wants to talk about it but it’s something many healthcare professionals carry it around with them.
+Adding the currently coronavirus crisis, staff shortages and the demands from patients and relatives, anxiety can make it almost debilitating at times and it can hinder your job performance as well.
 According to the Anxiety and Depression Association, “Anxiety disorders are real, serious medical conditions – just as real and serious as physical disorders such as heart disease or diabetes.
 Anxiety disorders are the most common and pervasive mental disorders.”

 Finding ways to manage your anxiety is key in not only your job but in your life as well.
 Below you will find some ways healthcare professionals have found helpful for managing anxiety.